OpenMLRL/OpenMLRL.github.io/README.md

 To create a production build locally, run `hugo --gc --minify`.
 The output still lands inside `public/`, which is ignored by Git so it will not be committed by mistake.

+## CoMLRL docs import

+The GitHub Pages workflow clones [`OpenMLRL/CoMLRL`](https://github.com/OpenMLRL/CoMLRL), builds its Hugo docs site with `hugo --gc --minify -s docs -b "$SITE_BASE_URL/CoMLRL/"`, and copies the generated `docs/public/` folder into `static/CoMLRL/` right before running `hugo` for this site.
+No CoMLRL HTML lives in Git anymore; the files only exist in the CI workspace and the published Pages artifact.
+If you need to test those docs locally, run the same commands manually and drop the output under `static/CoMLRL/` before starting `hugo server`.